raspberrypilearning/interactive-animation/en/step_5.md

 Each sprite will `move`{:class="block3motion"} within a `forever`{:class="block3control"} loop so that the sprite will move forever unless it is clicked.

 --- task ---
-In Popping balloons, the **Yellow Balloon** sprite points to 45 degrees.
+In Popping balloons, the **Yellow Balloon** sprite `point in direction 45`{:class="block3motion"}.
 Because it starts off att his angle it carries on  moving at 45 degrees whilst flipping direction when it touches the top, sides or bottom of the stage and so on.
 Below is the initial code **Yellow Balloon** sprite uses.
 Look at the bottom part of the **Yellow Balloon** sprite's script to understand how it makes the sprite move.
 You will look at the top part of the program soon!:

 ```blocks3
 when flag clicked